Expert Cat Care Advice

 Why Do Cats Love Sunbeams?
 The Thermal Science of Sunbathing

-Why does your cat desperately follow a tiny rectangle of sunlight as it slowly inches across the living room floor?
-Discover the fascinating thermal biology of the feline species, basal metabolic rates, and why they physically crave roasting heat.
+Why does your cat follow a tiny rectangle of sunlight as it slowly moves across the living room floor?
+Discover the thermal biology of the feline species, basal metabolic rates, and why cats seek out heat.

 KittyCorner Team